aperkov/DecimalMacro/README.md

 See the problem?
 The literal you supply is converted to a `Double` and then to `Decimal`.
 This introduces floating point precision problems.
 Avoiding these problems is probably why you wanted to use `Decimal` in the first place.

-You can initialise a precise `Decimal` value:
+You can initialise a precise `Decimal` value in Swift:

 1. From a string literal - e.g. `Decimal(string: "3.24")!`
-2. From two integer literals - e.g. `Decimal(sign: .plus, exponent: -2, significand: 324)`
+2. From an exponent and significand - e.g. `Decimal(sign: .plus, exponent: -2, significand: 324)`

 If you use option 1 you lose compile time type checking.